SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data/index.md

                               </h4>

                               <p>
                                 Now, you can get tokens lots of ways, like [MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview), a number of [assorted Authentication Flows](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-flows-app-scenarios), but we're watching the portal right now, and we already logged in.
-If we jump back to our F12 DevTools > Network Tab - we can click on the entry we found before in [this section](#watching-the-portal-work), open the <strong>Headers</strong> > Scroll to the <strong>Request Headers</strong> section > <strong>Authorization</strong>
+If we jump back to our F12 DevTools > Network Tab - we can click on the entry we found before in [this section](#watching-the-portal-work), open the **Headers** > Scroll to the **Request Headers** section > **Authorization**
                               </p>

                               <p>
-                                This will give you a big beautiful base64 <strong>Bearer </strong>blob, which is how the Portal authenticates for it's API calls in the background.
+                                This will give you a big beautiful base64 **Bearer **blob, which is how the Portal authenticates for it's API calls in the background.
 You just have to de-crumple it into a usable state.
                               </p>

                               <div class="wp-block-image">